 Introduction to Meditation Class First Introduced

 Professor Emeritus John Huddleston first introduced meditation and mindfulness classes at the College.
-His J-Term Introduction to Meditation class continues to popular today.
+His J-Term Introduction to Meditation class continues to this day and remains popular.

 Mindfulness and Psychology Class First Offered by Professor Waldron